-9. The Council may pay, on the recommendation of the management committee and with the approval of the Minister, a performance bonus to a staff member based on his or her grading in terms of the Council's performance management system, including chief executive officer.
+9. The Council may pay, on the recommendation of the management committee and with the approval of the Minister, a performance bonus to a staff member based on his or her grading in terms of the Council's performance management system, or, in the case of a chief executive officer, in terms of his or her conditions of service.